aeryaguzov/software/README.md

 The main roles are **php-cli** and **php-fpm** as they represent php SAPI setup, **php-ext-\*** represent php extensions.

 There are also **php-{SAPI}-env-dev** and **php-{SAPI}-env-prod**, which represents common configs for development and production environment respectively.

-### where is mysql-server role ?

-    ERROR 2006 (HY000): MySQL server has gone away

-Of course I know how to setup mysql server and I can work with it, my code executing some queries right now, but I do not like to work with it.
-I do not like to work with **subversion** too.